c-stephenson/pyspark-utils/README.md

 # pyspark-utils
-A set of utilities for Python and Apache Spark application
+A set of utilities for Python and Apache Spark applications